eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 }
 ```

-will be routed to `http://provider-data.plane:8080/test/sub?foo=bar` and then resolved to the backend as described in
+will be routed to `GET|http://provider-data.plane:8080/test/sub?foo=bar` and then resolved to the backend as described in
 the docs for the [`baseUrl` of the Asset](01_assets.md#http-data-plane).

+When using this API for fetching data the refresh of the token is done automatically if it's expired

 ## Notice